Random Group Generator

 FAQs

-Answers to common questions about using a random group generator or random team generator.
+Answers to common questions about using a random group generator, group randomizer, or random team generator.

 When should I use Random Pair Generator instead?

-Use Random Pair Generator when every person only needs one partner.
-Stay on this page when you need three or more groups or teams.
+Use Random Pair Generator when every person only needs one partner for discussion, peer review, or speaking practice.
+Stay on this page when you need three or more groups.

-A spin wheel can be useful for visible live picking, but this group generator is usually faster when you need to split a whole list into teams at once.
+A spin wheel is useful for one live pick at a time.
+This group generator is usually faster when you need to split an entire list into teams in one pass.